guanyuming-he/guanyuming-he/README.md

 3) theory of computation

-But I self-estimate that I do not have the necessary knowledge base to work on meaning things on them right away (I was not from a math major).
+But I self-estimate that I do not have the necessary knowledge base to work on meaningful things on them right away (I was not from a math major).
 As such, I plan to accumulate my understanding of them while working on my current interests, and explore them once I have enough knowledge.